 Once we determine that their waste meets the definition of solid waste, we investigate whether or not the waste is listed or characterized as hazardous waste.

 Spent catalysts can be used in a way that benefits the environment.
-Other hazardous wastes can also be converted to precious wastes and made useful to us.
+Other hazardous wastes can also be converted to precious materials and made useful to us.

 Hazardous waste can be in the form of solids, liquids, sludges, or contained gases, and this waste may be generated primarily by chemical production, manufacturing, and other industrial activities.